 - Cloud storage: Footage should be stored in the cloud, not just on the camera itself.
 This protects recordings even if a camera is stolen or damaged.
 Most camera companies offer paid subscription plans for reliable cloud storage with easy access.

-Installing proper safeguards like security lighting and cameras, particularly motion-activated varieties, provides an effective solution for preventing unauthorized access to scaffolding equipment and protecting your investment.
 Constant monitoring and an obvious presence of security measures will discourage potential thieves or vandals.

 Establish Clear Usage Policies